Markkula Center for Applied Ethics: Journalism & Media Ethics

 The Journalism & Media Ethics focus area addresses the ethical implications of how journalistic 'gatekeeping' has changed in a digital era.
 It collaborates with journalists, editors, and technologists to help members of the public engage with journalists and journalists equip themselves with in-depth knowledge on complex issues they cover.
 It also assists stakeholders across the digital ecosystem in defusing the rapid spread of misinformation and disinformation that frequently disguises itself as news.

 Leadership Ethics

 The Leadership Ethics focus of the center collaborates with businesses, nonprofits, governments, and other organizations to analyze real-world issues in leadership ethics.
 Its goal is to develop programs and tools that address these issues effectively.

 Religious and Catholic Ethics

 The ethics center in a Jesuit university has a special interest in the role of religion in ethics and the formation of moral character.
 They offer dialogue, research, and curriculum across a wide range of religious traditions.

 Technology Ethics

 The Technology Ethics focus area examines issues in the ethics of emerging technologies, providing teaching resources for universities and corporations, and working with organizations such as the Partnership on AI.
 Particular areas of focus include AI ethics, space ethics, ethics of human enhancement and transhumanism, and global catastrophic and existential risk.

+Practical Applications

+Between 1996 and 2001, the Earthquake Engineering Research Institute (EERI) used the systematic approach developed by the Markkula Center to develop 11 case studies related to earthquake risk.

+In 2020, they formed a New Journalism and Media Ethics Council to address issues of "disinformation, misinformation, and the role journalism should play in polarized societies."
+In 2026, they authored a series of papers on the ethics of prediction markets.